AutoCookies/SMART_ATM/README.md

 # SMART_ATM
 ## INTRODUCTION
 SMART ATM SYSTEM is a program could help you create an ATM that will use your Fingerprint and your face as the authentication for the securiry, instead physical interact you can use your voice.
 Every images and audio of human voice are normalize and resize for the fitting of model.
 You can change It depends on your needs.
+If you do not have your own pre-trained model, you can use mine. the train_model.py is for face regconition, train_voice_model.py is for NLP.
 ## HOW TO USE?
 You need to download the requirement.txt inside that Then add your own data to the /.idea folder, then your own pre-trained model.